Windsor Castle: 15th century

 Edward IV seized power in 1461.
 When Edward captured Henry's wife, Margaret of Anjou, she was brought back to be detained at the castle.
 Edward began to revive the Order of the Garter, and held a particularly lavish feast in 1472.
 Edward began the construction of the present St. George's Chapel in 1475, resulting in the dismantling of several of the older buildings in the Lower Ward.
 By building the grand chapel Edward was seeking to show that his new dynasty were the permanent rulers of England, and may also have been attempting to deliberately rival the similar chapel that Henry VI had ordered to be constructed at nearby Eton College.
 Richard III made only a brief use of Windsor Castle before his defeat at the Battle of Bosworth Field in 1485, but had the body of Henry VI moved from Chertsey Abbey in Surrey to the castle to allow it to be visited by pilgrims more easily.

 Henry VII made more use of Windsor.
 In 1488, shortly after succeeding to the throne, he held a massive feast for the Order of the Garter at the castle.
 He completed the roof of St George's Chapel, and set about converting the older eastern Lady Chapel into a proposed shrine to Henry VI, whose canonisation was then considered imminent.
 In the event, Henry VI was not canonised and the project was abandoned, although the shrine continued to attract a flood of pilgrims.
-Henry VII appears to have remodelled the King's Chamber in the palace, and had the roof of the Great Kitchen rebuilt in 1489.
-He also built a three-storied tower on the west end of the palace, which he used for his personal apartments.
+Henry VII appears to have had the King's Chamber in the palace remodelled, and had the roof of the Great Kitchen rebuilt in 1489.
+He also commissioned a three-storied tower on the west end of the palace, which he used for his personal apartments.
 Windsor began to be used for international diplomatic events, including the grand visit of Philip I of Castile in 1506.
-William de la Pole, one of the surviving Yorkist claimants to the throne, was imprisoned at Windsor Castle during Henry's reign, before his execution in 1513.
+Edmund de la Pole, one of the surviving Yorkist claimants to the throne, was imprisoned at Windsor Castle during Henry's reign, before his execution in 1513.